qwc-services/qwc-config-generator/README.md

 QWC Config Generator
 ====================

-Generate JSON files for service configs and permissions from a `themesConfig.json`, WMS GetCapabilities and QWC ConfigDB.
+Generate JSON files for service configs and permissions from WMS GetCapabilities, QGS projects and QWC ConfigDB.

 Setup